 Advanced Patterns

-Once you’ve mastered the basics, the Aggregation Framework opens up a world of complex data analysis capabilities, including joins, histograms, and multi-faceted search.
+Once you’ve mastered the basics, the Aggregation Framework opens up a world of complex data analysis capabilities.
+To truly understand these patterns, we need a concrete engineering scenario.

 {